 The Voluntary Stewardship Program (VSP) is an alternative to the Growth Management Act (GMA) and its Critical Areas Ordinance requirements.
 But there are essential differences between the two.
 First, under VSP, priority is given to protecting both critical areas and the viability of agriculture.
 Second, VSP is a voluntary process to protect critical areas and maintain the viability of agriculture, while GMA is a regulatory system.
 In Walla Walla County, the five types of critical areas subject to VSP are wetlands, frequently flooded areas, aquifer recharge areas, geologically hazardous areas, and habitat.
 Only those critical areas that intersect with agriculture activities will be addressed under VSP.
+Click here to see Updated information about VSP at the NEW VSP Page.

 Walla Walla County opted into the VSP process in 2012 and in 2016 the legislature fully funded VSP for the entire state.
 The county elected to have the Walla Walla County Conservation District direct the program.
-Under the VSP process, a local Watershed Work Group guides the development of the county work plan.
+Under the VSP process, a local Watershed Work Group guided the development of the county work plan.
 Our group has representatives from the agriculture community (including livestock), tribal and environmental representatives, and other stakeholders.
-The county work plan being developed will include, among other things, a list of the critical areas subject to VSP, an outreach plan, and benchmarks or goals for the county.
+The county work plan includes, among other things, a list of the critical areas subject to VSP, an outreach plan, and benchmarks or goals for the county.
 The process is guided by the Washington Conservation Commission; more information on the VSP process can be found at their website: http://scc.wa.gov/voluntary-stewardship-program/.
 The Voluntary Stewardship Program is intended to give local land users a strong say in developing a plan that respects critical areas while maintaining the viability of agriculture in their community.

 Frequently asked questions: